ajyl/ajyl.github.io/_posts/2025-02-28-mlp-value-vecs.md

 Again, sometimes (but not always!) the antipodes of value vectors encode the semantically opposite words.

-# Conclusion
+# Takeaways

+It seems that when the model finds the solution, it activates positive value vectors while negative value vectors stay inactive.
+However, inactive value vectors can get scaled negatively (because of SiLU/GeLU) and flipped to promote the opposite direction, and vice versa for when the model hasn't found a solution.

 So we see that value vectors play some role in the model generating "solution tokens".
 However, is it part of verification?

 Rather, there seems to be some representation prior to these value vectors that are activating them in the first place.
+I think there's still questions on (1) whether the same representation is being used for mid-layer solution tokens and final predictions, and (2) Whether value vectors play a necessary role in verification.
-The activation of value vectors seem to reinforce the model's decision to predict "this" or "not", and so we might characterize them as being a component of verification.
+To me, the activation of value vectors seem to reinforce the model's decision to predict "this" or "not", and so we might characterize them as being a component of verification, but perhaps not a requirement.
-However, we don't have the full story quite yet.
+TBD.

 How does the model know when to activate these value vectors?